 Lord, that baby was beautiful.
 Pink, lusty cry, active, and without any visible problems.
 However, I couldn’t get her temperature to stabilize.
 Within an hour she was having trouble breathing.
 The pediatrician put in umbilical lines and intubated her.
 She was almost six hours old when she died.
 The culprit was Beta Strep in the birth canal.

 I’ve experienced many losses but this one will never leave my heart.

 I wish I could remember all of the healthy babies who went home.
 I do recall some.
 I have treasures—gifts, cards, photos, and memories.

 As a Perinatal Bereavement Counselor my job was to comfort.
 I cleaned the babies, inked their hands and feet, cut locks of hair, dressed them, and took photos.
 I wrapped the babies in several warm blankets and took them to the family to hold and love.
 I provided literature and facilitated a perinatal bereavement support group.

 Appropriate grief counseling is one of the most important parts of caring for families following the loss of a baby at any stage of pregnancy.

 On April 16, 1997 I fell at the hospital.
 I was injured and was never able to work in a hospital again.
 When I think of it I wonder how much more I could have experienced.
 How many more families I could have known.
 Honestly, all these years later I still think about it every single day.

-Generally speaking, Labor and Delivery and Babies is usually such a happy place.
+Generally speaking, Labor and Delivery and Nursery is usually such a happy place.
 Memories are made.
 Lives begin.
 Families grow.
 The future is ahead of these new treasures.

 I wonder if any readers of this blog wish to share their birth experiences or nursing experiences.